DeVante' Jones: College career

 Jones was ruled ineligible by Coastal Carolina for the 2017–18 season for academic reasons and was granted a redshirt for the second half of the season.
 He suffered an injury during his second career game and missed his next 12 games.
 On March 25, 2019, Jones posted a freshman season-high 32 points, seven rebounds and seven assists in a 109–91 win over West Virginia in the second round of the College Basketball Invitational.
 As a freshman, he averaged 14 points, 3.9 rebounds and 3.6 assists per game, earning Sun Belt Freshman of the Year honors.

 Prior to his sophomore season, Jones suffered a broken bone in his left foot during a pick-up game.
 On March 7, 2020, he recorded 31 points, 14 rebounds and five assists in a 63–62 victory over UT Arlington in the first round of the Sun Belt tournament.
 As a sophomore, he averaged 17.4 points, 5.8 rebounds, 5.7 assists and 1.7 steals per game.
 He was named to the Second Team All-Sun Belt after leading the conference in assists.
 On December 17, Jones reached 1,000 career points while tallying 33 points, seven rebounds and six steals to help his team defeat Delaware State, 99–73.
 In his following game, he recorded 35 points and five steals in an 86–63 win over Alice Lloyd.
 As a junior, Jones averaged 19.3 points, 7.2 rebounds, 2.9 assists and 2.8 steals per game.
 He ranked second nationally in steals per game was selected as Sun Belt Player of the Year and First Team All-Sun Belt.

 On May 1, 2021, Jones transferred to Michigan, choosing the Wolverines over offers from Texas Tech, Texas and Memphis.

 Professional career

 On July 25, 2022, he has signed with Metropolitans 92 of the LNB Pro A.

 On June 27, 2023, he signed with Le Mans of the LNB Pro A.

 On July 11, 2024, he signed with Cedevita Olimpija of the Slovenian Basketball League and ABA League.

 On June 26, 2025, he signed with Dolomiti Energia Trento of the Italian Lega Basket Serie A (LBA).

+On June 22, 2026, he signed with the London Lions of the British Super League Basketball (SLB).